 Florida Child Support Calculator

-Below are a few brief videos on a Florida child support calculation.
+Below are link to a few brief videos on a Florida child support calculation.
 The F.A.Q. page contains more questions and answers about child support in Florida.

 - What Factors Matter when Calculating Child Support?